gmrandazzo/libscientific/docs/Source/_build/html/_sources/Install.rst.txt

    make -j5
    sudo make install

-Then, if you want to use the library in python you have also to install the python package
+Then, if you want to use the library in python, you have also to install the python package.

 .. code-block::